 1. She is Nigerian

-Amina Yududa hails from Yola, Adamawa state, northern part of Nigeria.
+Amina Yududa hails from Yola, Adamawa state, a northern part of Nigeria.

 2. Local News Anchor

-Amina Yuguda is a news presenter on a local network, Gotel Television.
-As a keen observer and talented communicator, Amina does an incredible job of relaying both local and international news to her grass-root audience.
+Amina Yuguda has been a news presenter on a local network, Gotel Television since 2012.
+As a keen observer and talented communicator, Amina does an incredible job of relaying both local and international news to her grass-roots audience.

-In line with the BBC award tradition, winners get a three-month placement at BBC Headqarters in London.
-Amina will start hers in September.
+In line with the BBC award tradition, winners get a three-month placement at BBC Headquarters in London.
+Amina Yuguda started hers in September.

-Attesting to this last year’s winner, business journalist, Didi Akinyelure says that her placement experience has been totally unforgettable and worth the while.
+Attesting to this last year’s winner, business journalist, Didi Akinyelure said that her placement experience has been totally unforgettable and worth the while.

 Brief History Of The BBC’s World News Komla Dumor Award

-The BBC World News Komla Dumor Award was initiated to honor the memory of a notable late business journalist, Komlar Dumor.
+The BBC World News Komla Dumor Award was initiated to honour the memory of a notable late business journalist, Komlar Dumor.

 At the time of his death, Dumor was the only West African newsreader on BBC World News.

-Didi Akinyelure, a Nigerian journalist was honored with the award in 2016.
+Didi Akinyelure, a Nigerian journalist was honoured with the award in 2016.
 The year before was Uganda’s news anchor, Nancy Kacungira.

 In February, BBC made a call for journalists across Africa to apply for the 2017 edition of the award.
 The award is dedicated to discovery and promotion of fresh talents from Africa.

-Amina Yuguda was one of many African journalist who applied but her storytelling expertise set her apart from the rest.
+Amina Yuguda was one of many African journalists who applied but her storytelling expertise set her apart from the rest as she impressed the panel with her story-telling and her ability to convey complex ideas in a way that resonates with a wide audience.